Year in Industry

 FAQs

-What is the aim of the Year in Industry scheme?
+What is the aim of the scheme?

-Under normal circumstances, the placement should last a minimum of 48 weeks; however it can and often does last longer by mutual agreement between student and employer.
+Under normal circumstances the placement should last a minimum of 48 weeks; however, it can and often does last longer by mutual agreement between student and employer.
 It is recognised by the university that a flexible approach is sometimes necessary.

-How are company placements advertised?
+How are placements advertised?

-Once we receive your company's placement outline, to include a job description, details of the tasks the student undertake, personal qualities and qualifications required, salary, how to apply and any other information deemed relevant, the Year in Industry Coordinator will communicate the details of the proposed opportunity to all relevant students at Cardiff University's School of Engineering.
+Once we receive your company's placement outline (to include a job description, details of the tasks the student undertake, personal qualities and qualifications required, salary, how to apply, and any other relevant information), the Year in Industry Coordinator will communicate the proposed opportunity to all relevant students at Cardiff University's School of Engineering.

 What is the student application process?

 This is down to each company’s preference; students can send in a CV - with or without a covering letter - or an application form.
-Applications are then passed to studends via the Year in Industry Coordinator
+Applications are then passed to employees via the Year in Industry Coordinator

 What costs are involved?

-When do placements take place?
+When do placements run?

-Once students have attended a health, safety and welfare briefing and completed their second-year examinations, placements can start anytime between the end of the academic year (June/July) and the end of September.
+Once students have attended a health, safety and welfare briefing and completed their second-year examinations, placements can start anytime between the end of the academic year (June-July) and the end of September.

 Authority to Start Placement